 Sometimes there are legitimate reasons for things that happen, so giving the employee the benefit-of-the-doubt shows that you are willing to hear their perspective.

 A conversation also helps to ensure there was no misunderstanding of the incident.
 It is never good to address an issue without the benefit of understanding all of the facts.

 3. Policy Reminder

 Remind the employee of company policy and when the behavior expectation was communicated to them.
 This is often done during new employee orientation and written in a policy manual.

-In this situation, show the employee the attendance policy as written in the employee manual (another reason to have employees sign that they have read and understand the employee manual).
+In this particular situation, show the employee the attendance policy as written in the employee manual.

-This is merely a reminder of company policy and expectations for adhering to the policy.
+This conversation should be a reminder of company policy and what your expectations are for adhering to the policy.

 For example, “Sue, when we went over the attendance policy in new employee orientation, it was explained that we require three weeks’ notice for vacation approval”.

 A mistake many organizations make is not explaining the why behind company policies.
 We managers write policy but often don’t explain why the policy was even written.